 Decision makers are losing faith…

 This increase in targeted email-borne attacks is causing organisations to lose faith in their own cyber security defences.
-According to the Mimecast report, 61 percent of the IT decision makers believed it either likely or inevitable that their organisation will suffer a negative impact from phishing attacks this year.
+According to a Mimecast report, 60 percent of the IT decision makers believed it either likely or inevitable that their organisation will suffer a negative impact from phishing attacks this year.

 Due to the reliance on human psychology and the weaknesses therein, spear phishing requires more than advanced technological hardware to spot the emails.
 It requires strong psychological training and vigilance from all potential victims.